MagdyAboYoussef/World-of-warcraft-discord-raid-manager/README.md

 # WoW Raid Bot

-Our raid group is a bunch of 30-somethings with real life, kids and full-time jobs.
-Collectively we have a lot of raiding experience.
-We are also, somehow, completely incapable of organising a Tuesday night.

-So, I built this for us.
-It turned out to be genuinely useful, so here it is for any other guild that needs it.

 To add this to your discord as I self host it: https://discord.com/oauth2/authorize?client_id=1528172224392204420&permissions=347136&scope=bot+applications.commands

 Or you can self host it instead!